Emergency Planning and Preparedness

 Human cases infected with avian influenza A(H7N9) viruses present with a variety of symptoms that range from mild illness to more severe disease.
 Symptoms include conjunctivitis, fever and cough to fulminant pneumonia.
 Information is still limited about the full spectrum of disease that infection with the avian influenza A(H7N9) virus might cause.

 There is no vaccine currently available for this influenza virus.
-Preliminary test results provided by the WHO Collaborating Centre in China suggest that the virus is susceptible to neuraminidase inhibitors (i.e.,oseltamivir and zanamivir).
+The World Health Organization is reporting that the virus remains susceptible to neuraminidase inhibitors (i.e., oseltamivir and zanamivir).

 - there is no evidence of sustained human-to-human transmission, and

 - there is a limited geographic area with illness detection.